Kaiyali/SoccerGame/README.md

 ### Step Four - Texture And Final Touches

-My final step was to add the finish touches such as a `Main Menu`, `Winner Window` and textures to make the game look prettier.
-This step sounds simple yet it as some level of complexity towards [Glueing Things Together](https://github.com/Xpliot/SoccerGame/blob/main/Issues(Testing).md).
-I drew these texture to place on top of the players (cicles).
+My final step was to add the finish touches, such as a Main Menu, Winner Window and textures to make the game look prettier.
+This step sounds simple, yet it has some level of complexity towards [Glueing Things Together](https://github.com/Xpliot/SoccerGame/blob/main/Issues(Testing).md).
+I drew these textures on top of the players (circles).

 <p align="center">
     <img width="50" alt="ArgentinaBall-removebg-preview (1)" src="https://user-images.githubusercontent.com/80181145/209846750-3101af2d-ee9e-41bd-bcfd-350a5220c339.png">
     <img width="50" alt="FrenchBall" src="https://user-images.githubusercontent.com/80181145/209845175-c5a432e5-337b-4343-a44d-82a6e9e634aa.png">